Last updated on December 28th, 2018

 - Carbon Fiber Engine Guard – As nice as it looks, the mounting holes didn’t line up right so I couldn’t install it.
 Between that, almost null protection and the price, it isn’t worth it.

 - Keyless Gas Tank Cap – The expensive ones aren’t worth the cost, and the cheap ones don’t seal right.
 I’ve tried a lot of aftermarket gas caps for this bike and none fit well enough to keep.
 You’re probably better off avoiding them.

 - Mirror Extensions – While the idea is great, they’re over-priced for the little advantage they provide.
 I don’t feel like I got much real-world value out of it.

 - All Balls Steering Stem Bearing Kit (22-1014) – This isn’t a modification you should avoid as much as one you should delay.
 A lot of people advocate changing the stock ball bearings for these roller bearings from day one.
 They’re great bearings, but installation is a bitch.
-Once you’re steering bearings are shot, then it’s time for it.
+Once your steering bearings are shot, then it’s time for it.